 Counselling is for any individual or family who feels overwhelmed by their emotions and would like to speak with a trained professional to work through their feelings, and get clarity.
 These emotions may include a pervasive sense of sadness, hopelessness, spinning out of control, or panic causing distress and dysfunction.
 Counselling should be seen as support on your journey when you need it.

 How will counselling help me?

 Counselling can help minimise the impact of trauma, stress, anxiety and any other taxing experiences, without diminishing what you have experienced.
-Through new insights and understanding gained, you develop the power to build deeper relationships with yourself and others, and get a clearer understanding as to how you can be more confident, engaged and authentic in your life.
+Through new insights and understanding gained, you develop the power to build deeper relationships with yourself and others and get a clearer understanding of how you can be more confident, engaged and authentic in your life.

 What can I do to ensure I benefit from counselling?